software-allies/cap-storage-aws/README.md

 ```

 ## **Implementation into a module**
-For use this module go to app module and into the sections of import put the AWS module.
+To use this module go-to the app module and into the sections' import and put the AWS module.
 ```
 import { CapStorageAWS } from 'cap-storage-aws';
 ```
 After that, add into modules' array with your credentials.
-**Example:**
+**`Example:`**
 ```
 CapStorageAWS.forRoot({
     bucket: 'your-bocket',